codeanywhere/documentation/src/docs/markdowns/dashboard/refer-a-friend/earn-credits.md

 You can also track your the amount of credits you earned by referring your friends in the dashboard.

 <p><img src="/images/dashboard/refer-a-friend/referral-3.png" alt="Referral tracking" class="width-60"/></p>

+We have a minimum payout threshold of $100.
+This means that you will need to accumulate at least $100 in commissions before you can request a payout.
+Additionally, we require that referrals be subscribed for at least seven days before we approve the commission to account for any potential refunds.